Protesters clash with police in India after late night cremation of gang rape victim

 She died in hospital on Tuesday from injuries sustained during the attack.
 Police have arrested four men in connection with the rape.

-The victim’s brother told Reuters neither police nor government officials sought the permission of the family to perform the last rites of the victim in her native village in Uttar Pradesh state at about 2 a.m.
+The victim’s brother told Reuters neither police nor government officials had sought the permission of the family to perform the funerary rite for the victim in her native village in Uttar Pradesh state at about 2 a.m.
 (0730 GMT) on Wednesday.

-“We begged the authorities and police that we wanted to perform the last rites in the morning but they did not listen to us and the last rites were performed by them,” he said.
+“We begged the authorities and police that we wanted to perform the funerary rite in the morning, but they did not listen to us and the rite was performed by them,” he said.

 “We were put behind the barricades they formed using the police force.
 We could not even see the face of our dead sister.”